-REPLY: Thank you for your question.
-While I cannot offer you case-specific advice without first reviewing your case in more detail, I can provide you with some general information that may help you.
+REPLY: Thank you for your message.
+While I cannot provide you with case-specific advice without first reviewing the details of your case, I can provide you with some general information that might be helpful.